 Plugins may provide a fourth function called 'suffix()'.
 The function returns the file suffix of the image file the plugin expects (e.g. .tiff, .jpg).
 The expectation is that the plugin overwrites the contents of the file with data corresponding the suffix.

 The tool creates a copy of the source image in a new file.
-The path (i.e. location) of the new file is provided in the second argument (imgfilename).
+The path (i.e. location) of the new file is provided in the second argument (image filename).
 The transform changes the select contents of that image file.
 The image provided in the first argument the transform is a convenience, providing a copy of the image from the file.
 The image is disconnected from the file, residing in memory.
 If the transform returns True, then the tool copies the EXIF from the source image to the new image file.
 This is often required since PIL(Pillow) Images do not retain all the EXIF data, with the exception of working with TIFF.

+Argument values are collected as parameters from a link edit dialog.

 Arguments

-There are two special arguments: 'donor' and 'inputmaskname'.
+There are two special argument names: 'donor' and 'inputmaskname'.

 The system will prompt a user for an image node to fulfill the obligation of the donor.
 The transform function will be called with the user selected image (e.g. donor=image).
 Upon completion, separate Donor link is made between the donor image node and the image node created from the output of the transform operation.